ostracod/ostracod-multiplayer/README.md

 `dbUtils` contains the following members:

-* `dbUtils.generatePasswordHash(password, done)`: Generates a hash using Bcrypt.
-* `dbUtils.comparePasswordWithHash(password, hash, done)`: Checks if the password matches with the hash.
 * `dbUtils.performTransaction(operation, done)`: Performs the operation with a lock on the database.
 * `dbUtils.performQuery(query, parameterList, done)`: Performs a single query on the database.
 Will not work outside of `performTransaction`.